 The Field of Dreams exhibition is made possible, in part, by the generous support of Jane Squier in memory of her husband Jack Squier; Glenn Fuhrman and FLAG Art Foundation; Irma and Norman Braman Philanthropic fund in honor of Mary Frank; In The Works Fund at The Chicago Community Fund, and Daniel Shedrick, and with the participation of Gray Gallery; Galerie Lelong & Co; Kasmin Gallery; and HargreavesJones, Landscape Architects.
 We are grateful to Friends of the Field contributors Jackie Brody and Yanina and Allan Spivack for their generosity and shared vision for this project.

 The Museum’s exhibitions and programs are made possible, in part, by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the property taxpayers from the Southampton Union Free School District and the Tuckahoe Common School District.

 Parrish Art Museum

-Inspired by the natural setting and artistic life of Long Island’s East End, the Parrish Art Museum illuminates the creative process and how art and artists transform our experiences and understanding of the world and how we live in it.
-The Museum fosters connections among individuals, art, and artists through care and interpretation of the collection, presentation of exhibitions, publications, educational initiatives, programs, and artists-in-residence.
-The Parrish is a center for cultural engagement, an inspiration and destination for the region, the nation, and the world.
+The Parrish Art Museum strives to illuminate the creative process, casting light on how art transforms our experience and understanding of the world in which we live.
+The Museum fosters connections between individuals, art, and artists through the care and interpretation of the collection, as well as the presentation of exhibitions, publications, educational initiatives, and programs.
+A center for cultural engagement with a focus on the East End of Long Island, the Parrish is a source of inspiration and a destination for the region, the nation, and the world

 Parrish Art Museum construction photographs © Jeff Heatley.